Bodybuilding focuses on building your body’s muscles through weight-lifting and tailored nutrition.

 Leafy greens contain virtually no fat and are loaded with beneficial minerals and vitamins, including calcium, potassium, folate and vitamins A and K. They’re especially rich in certain plant compounds shown to reduce inflammation in your body (4Trusted Source, 5Trusted Source).

-Not surprisingly, studies suggest that diets high in leafy greens may protect against certain conditions like heart disease, diabetes, and cancer (6Trusted Source, 7Trusted Source).
+Not surprisingly, studies suggest that diets high in leafy greens may protect against certain conditions like heart disease, diabetes, and cancer.

 Fruits are an excellent option if you’re looking for a sweet, low-fat snack.
-Almost all fruits are low in fat and high in vitamins, minerals and fiber.
+Almost all fruits are low in fat and high in vitamins, minerals and fibre.
 They’re also particularly rich in plant compounds.
-In fact, many of these beneficial plant compounds are responsible for fruits’ vibrant colors.
+In fact, many of these beneficial plant compounds are responsible for fruits’ vibrant colours.
 In addition, certain plant compounds are known to be potent antioxidants.

 In your body, antioxidants guard against harmful, unstable molecules known as free radicals.
-Cellular damage from free radicals is linked to aging, heart disease, arthritis, cancer and other conditions (5Trusted Source, 8Trusted Source).
+Cellular damage from free radicals is linked to aging, heart disease, arthritis, cancer and other conditions.

-Fortunately, many studies suggest that diets high in fruits and vegetables can reduce free radical damage due to their high antioxidant content (9Trusted Source, 10Trusted Source).
+Fortunately, many studies suggest that diets high in fruits and vegetables can reduce free radical damage due to their high antioxidant content.

 Fruits can be enjoyed fresh, dried or cooked.
 Try adding them to smoothies and salads or eating them with various dips.